 Section 2.
 The Board of Directors shall consist of five members: Chair, Vice-Chair, Whip, Secretary, and Treasurer.
 A term shall be from one even-year convention to the next.

 Section 3.
 The Board of Directors shall be elected by a majority vote of the credentialed, dues-paying members at a Convention and serve until the end of the Convention at which their successors are elected.
 The Board of Directors shall be elected in even-numbered years.
 In the event of a vacancy in a Board of Directors position, the Board of Directors shall fill the vacancy by Pro-Tempore appointment, until the next Convention.

 Section 4.
 The Board of Directors members shall be dues-paying members of the LPC in good standing.
 No member shall hold more than one office at a time within the LPC.
-Members of the LPC Board of Directors shall not be restricted from serving in officer or representative positions within an Affiliate.
 The Board of Directors members shall perform the duties prescribed by these bylaws and by the parliamentary authority adopted by the LPC.
 These duties shall include the following: